SignedSnow0/CargoService/sprint0/userDocs/index.md

 ## Introduction

-The original specification for the project is found [here](https://anatali.github.io/issLab2026/_static/docs/Protobook.pdf#chapter.31), for comodity a copy is reported below.
+The original specification for the project is found [here](https://anatali.github.io/issLab2026/_static/docs/Protobook.pdf#chapter.31), for convinience a copy is reported below.

 A _Maritime Cargo shipping company_ (from now on, simply **company**) intends to automate the operations of load of **containers** in the ship’s cargo hold (or simply hold).
 To this end, the company plans to employ a _Differential Drive Robot_ (from now, called **cargorobot**).
 The _hold_ is a rectangular, flat are a with an Input/Output port (**IOPort**).
 The area provides `4 slots` to store the containers and a slot named **slot5**.